 - Outlines agenda items that councils may wish to discuss during specific times of the year.
 These may be found in the County Extension Council Refernce Manual Appendices (select Appendix 6.3).

 - In the Memorandum of Understanding between Iowa State University and each county extension council, it was agreed that the council would fulfill the responsibilities outlined in the Iowa and Federal Civil Rights law.
 Programs are to be made available to the people of Iowa regardless of race, color, national origin, religion, sex, age, or disability.
 County offices are subject to periodic audits to ensure compliance.
 These audits are called Civil Rights audits.

-- Every three years the regional extension education director completes a county civil rights audit.
+- Every three years the regional director completes a county civil rights audit.
 Every seven years a federal audit is done.
-Contact your REED for more information or see Section 7.A, Accessibility Policies.
+Contact your Regional Director for more information or see Section 7.A, Accessibility Policies.

 - The Americans with Disabilities Act